Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 So PR has to absolutely be the number one thing that I think will unlock all the other things that so many of us want.

-I do also think though, that there has to be basic standards, and seeing Nigel Farage go into number 10, I think no longer becomes about a democratic or constitutional conversation.
+And seeing Nigel Farage go into number 10, I think no longer becomes about a democratic or constitutional conversation.

-I think it becomes about a crisis, particularly for minority communities, uh, particularly for people who are already terrified and scared.
+I think it becomes about a crisis, particularly for minority communities, particularly for people who are already terrified and scared.

-So it's tying himself in nuts, it's it doesn't make any sense what he's saying.
+It doesn't make any sense what he's saying.

-There's no there's no sense to it.
+There's no sense to it.

 Yeah.